sabinaaskerova/db_management/README.md

 ## Introduction:

 This repository contains the report for the database project titled "Projet Collections d'Objets - Partie 2".
 The project focuses on the design and implementation of a database system for managing collections of cultural objects.
+The code was developed using SQL Developer.

 ## Contents: